 Our courses operate on a credit accumulation system with your performance in each year counting towards your final degree classification.
 Your marks in the later years contribute more to your final mark than those obtained earlier.
 The actual weighting varies with the degree programme you are following.
 For the BSc degree programmes in physics, and mathematics and physics, the three years' marks are weighted in the ratio 10:30:60.
 For the MPhys and MMathPhys degree programmes in physics, and mathematics and physics respectively the four years' marks are weighted in the ratio 10:20:30:40.
 For the BSc degree in Physics with Business Studies the ratio is 10:40:50.

-For students who were due to take the cancelled summer examinations in 2020, the weightings have been amended to:
+For students who were due to take the cancelled first year summer examinations in 2020, the weightings have been amended to:

 Physics, Mathematics and Physics

 3-year BSc: First Year 0%, Second Year 33.3%, Third Year 66.7%

 4-year MPhys/MMathPhys: First Year 0%, Second Year 22.22%, Third Year 33.33%, Fourth Year 44.45%